 Through VES' Travel & Enrichment program we seek to broaden our perspectives and expand the four walls of our classrooms by partnering with schools in other countries and providing service learning experiences abroad.

-Spring Break 2018 Travel
+Thanksgiving Break 2018 Travel

-Dr. Knebel and Mr. Sedlar (approximate cost is $3975* for 10 days)
+Dr. and Mr. Knebel Approximate cost is $4000* for 10 days

-Mr. Greene (approximate cost is $4500* for 20 days) | 20 students maximum | June
+Mr. Will Greene, Mr. Will Rhem and Mrs. Amy Koudelka Approximate cost is $4700* for 20 days | 20 students maximum | June Dates TBA